 When checked, any record where there is no match to create the association will be counted as “Failed.”
 This will be reflected by a “with Failures” suffix on the report email subject line…

-…and a, "Failed, no matching record found (use 'Grid Edit' to troubleshoot)" message in the Result column of the CSV report.
+…and a "Failed" Result and "No matching record found (use 'Grid Edit' to troubleshoot)" Message in the CSV report.

 When you save this associate configuration as a template and set up automation, the report emails will let you know when a relationship has not been created for a record so you can address it as needed.